KBSBAUDRICE/Retarget/README.md

 # FAQ

-- This addon does not support Expy kit preset, you must make changes (the Python file) of the second line  from "skeleton = bpy.context.object.data.expykit_retarget " to "skeleton = bpy.context.object.data.retarget_retarget"
+- This addon does not support Expy kit preset, you must make changes of the second line  (preset file) from "skeleton = bpy.context.object.data.expykit_retarget " to "skeleton = bpy.context.object.data.retarget_retarget"

-- Always check the scale of your armatures 2 before aligning the bone
+- Always check the scale of your armatures before aligning the bone

 - "Transfer Root Motion" does not work as expected when there is a lot of selection (this is a known issue)